 How do I serve other paperwork after the initial court paperwork?

-Normally, only the initial court papers must be served by a constable, sheriff, private process server or the court clerk.
+Typically, only the initial court papers must be served by a constable, sheriff, private process server, or court clerk.
 You can serve subsequent court paperwork to the other parties or if they have an attorney to their attorney via:

 - Hand delivery